johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 ✅ Working with newer kernel / firmware versions (or see "Troubleshooting Audio" section below):
 * internal speaker output
   * ⚠️ On Fedora 41, this currently requires the latest [testing](https://bodhi.fedoraproject.org/updates/FEDORA-2025-7f56eb37a0) package for linux firmware, which should be stable by April 2025.
-This specific linked advisory **breaks bluetooth** but hopefully this will be fixed soon.
+This specific linked advisory **breaks bluetooth**, but it's easy to fix, see "Bluetooth Fix" below until this is fixed in stable.
 * internal microphone input
 * headphone jack output